kamranayub/kamranayub.github.io/source/_posts/2015-05-22-chrome-multi-user.markdown

 and bookmarks.
 This keeps tabs and work separated neatly and creates a so-called "separation of concerns" for your browsing.

-Here's the rub: A full Chrome user is tied to a Google account.
+~~Here's the rub: A full Chrome user is tied to a Google account.
 I don't want to create a separate Google account just for KTOMG.
 The Google+, YouTube, email, etc. is all linked to my primary Google Account.
 The issue is, Chrome will not let more than one
 Google account exist on a single PC.
-So how can we take advantage of the profile separation but still keep my primary Google account?
+So how can we take advantage of the profile separation but still keep my primary Google account?~~

+**Update:** Good news!
+Chrome now supports standalone profiles, so you *no longer* need to create a Supervised user!
+Better yet, extensions are fully supported!

+I've left the rest of the post for posterity but it no longer applies.

+--

 The answer is: we'll create a
 [Supervised User Account](https://support.google.com/chrome/answer/3463947).
 Did you notice I said "full user" before?